Time Series Data

 Furthermore, time-series data can suffer from “seasonality”.
 Some values like rain or temperature vary depending on the time of day and the season of the year.
 Since it’s a repeating cycle, we can anticipate these changes and account for them when making our predictions.

-“Seasonality” as a trait isn’t often observed in regular data.
+We don’t often observe “seasonality” as a trait in regular data.
 And that is only logical.
 When there is no chronological order, we don’t expect repeating cycles, right?

 How Do We Denote Time Series?